 Networking - surprising how general pub/bar skills can be applied to work;

 Negotiations - self taught;

 Presentations - developed skills from degree/formal training;

 General Microsoft Office Skills - essential, generally self taught;

 Accounting - formal training;

 What I like most

 I get to work with some of the best people in the business which is a constant opportunity to learn and improve.
 The size and scale of both clients and projects is both extremely exciting and very challenging.
 A nice bonus is that we get the opportunity to travel to some wonderful places.

 What I like least

-If you like the look of Tim’s profile, the next steps are down to you!
-You can send Tim a message to find out more about their career journey.
-If you feel you would benefit from more in-depth conversations, ask Tim to be your mentor.
+If you like the look of Mike’s profile, the next steps are down to you!
+You can send Mike a message to find out more about their career journey.